 Continuing to reconnect residents to Milwaukee’s fresh coast, an enormous effort is underway to transform Milwaukee’s inner harbor into a vibrant and productive waterfront that strengthens the community and regional economy.
 In partnership with many organizations, particularly, the non-profit Harbor District Incorporated, huge strides have been taken to turn the harbor into a center of prosperity and enjoyment for Milwaukee residents.
 The innovate projects of Harbor District Incorporated, such as Take Me to the River and Slosh Park, are making successful progress to gather residents by the water.

 Access to Milwaukee’s three rivers - Milwaukee, Menomonee, and Kinnickinnic - has started to be reclaimed with the help of Milwaukee’s stunning Riverwalk.
 Instead of a collision between the built and natural environments, the Riverwalk combines nature with the historic city.
 While strolling along the river you will pass historic bridges and Milwaukee’s Art Walk, an outdoor art gallery that includes both permanent pieces, such as “Gertie the Duck” and “The Bronze Fonz”, and temporary installations that change periodically.
+Plans are in place to extend the Riverwalk south from the inner harbor to Bayview.
 Incorporating the rivers into city life celebrates Milwaukee’s culture and has created unique restaurants, bars, parks, and other entertainment spaces for residents to gather.

 Milwaukee’s connection to the water runs deep.
 Named by Native Americans as “gathering place” by the water, the City of Milwaukee encourages residents and visitors to gather by the water in more ways than only on land.
 The rivers are lined with public docks ensuring residents and visitors alike access to the rivers and Lake.
 The city offers boat cruises, kayak and stand up paddle board rentals, and a variety of urban kayak trails.
 For more information pertaining to Milwaukee’s water access, visit visitmilwaukee.org.
 The Milwaukee Urban Water Trail map includes access points, portages, hazards, and resting sites (e.g. sites accessed only from the water), and also includes information on historic, cultural, ecological, or scenic points of interest along the way.